Exploring weak value arguments and Bargmann invariants in $N$-level quantum systems through the Majorana symmetric representation: Conclusions

 \section{Conclusions}

 We applied the Majorana symmetric representation to study the geometry of the argument of weak values of $N$-level general observables on the Bloch sphere.
+The argument of the weak value can provide significant information in the study of interferometric phenomena with post-selection.
+Moreover, it is connected to the ratio between the optimal conditional estimate of the observable and the inaccuracy of the estimate.
 The weak value of any observable is proportional to the weak value of an effective projector that is defined as the normalized application of the observable over the pre-selected state.
 The constant of proportionality is real.
-Hence, the argument of the weak value of any observable is the argument of the weak value of a projector modulo $\pi$. \\ The modulus of the weak value of a general observable is the product of $N-1$ moduli of weak values of projectors in $\text{CP}^{1}$ and constants that are independent on the post-selected state.
-The argument of the weak value of any observable is the sum of $N-1$ arguments of $2$-level systems, plus a phase that is either $0$ or $\pi$.
-Each of these arguments represents a solid angle on the Bloch sphere. \\ Any weak value depends only on three states.
+Hence, the argument of the weak value of any observable is the argument of the weak value of a projector modulo $\pi$. \\ The modulus of the weak value of a general observable is the product of $N-1$ moduli of weak values of projectors in the complex projective space $\text{CP}^{1}$ that describe qubits, and of constants that are independent on the post-selected state.
+The argument of the weak value of any observable is the sum of $N-1$ arguments of weak values of projectors in $2$-level systems, plus a phase that is either $0$ or $\pi$.
+Each of these arguments represents a solid angle on the Bloch sphere.
+This description generalizes to the argument of any third-order Bargmann invariant and of the Kirkwood-Dirac quasi-probabilty distribution.\\ Any weak value depends only on three states.
 Thus, applying different unitary operators, it is possible to map these states to a three-level system, giving a special importance to the qutrit case.
-Doing so, we map a symplectic area in $\text{CP}^{N-1}$ to a sum of two solid angles, instead of $N-1$, on the Bloch sphere (up to a constant that is either $0$ or $\pi$).
-The solid angles on the Bloch sphere are determined by the great circles between the four qubit vectors (the two degenerate states associated to the initial state, the two degenerate states linked to the observable, and the two entangled states describing the final state).
-However, these great circles are not geodesics between the states in $\text{CP}^{N-1}$.\\ We applied these results to the spin-1 operator for anomalous weak values in the region of weak value amplification.
-Using a specific case, we studied the argument of the weak value when the modulus tends to infinite (asymptotic behavior).
+Doing so, we map a symplectic area in the complex projective space $\text{CP}^{N-1}$ that represents the $N$-dimensional quantum state manifold to a sum of two solid angles, instead of $N-1$, on the Bloch sphere (up to a constant that is either $0$ or $\pi$).
+The solid angles on the Bloch sphere are determined by the great circles between the four qubit vectors (the two degenerate states associated to the initial state, the two degenerate states linked to the observable, and the two entangled states describing the final state in the symmetric Majorana representation).
+However, these great circles are not representations of geodesics between the states in the complex projective space $\text{CP}^{N-1}$.
+This is an advantage since great circle arcs are easy to determine, contrary to the Majorana representation of the true geodesics of the quantum state manifold.\\ We applied these results to the spin-1 operator for anomalous weak values in the region of weak value amplification.
+Using a specific case, we studied the argument of the weak value when the modulus tends to infinity (asymptotic behavior).
 We found that when the weak value diverges, the angle between the two vectors representing the post-selected state on the Bloch sphere presents a constrained minimum.
 The angle between the two qubits representing the post-selected state on the Bloch sphere gives a measure of the total entanglement of the system.
 The maximum value of the modulus is for any value of the angle $\xi$ near the minimum of entanglement.
-The non-smooth behavior of the argument of the weak value seems to be associated to the evolution of the azimuthal angle of the qubits on the Bloch sphere.
-The azimuthal angle controls the phase of the qubit state components.
-Ultimately, it is thus responsible for any phase appearing in the qubit weak value.\\
+We should highlight that only the study in terms of Majorana stars makes possible an entanglement discussion.
+The physical meaning of entanglement when the initial state is a 2-particle system in a symmetric state is straightforward.
+However, when this is not the case, studies should be performed in the light of single-particle entanglement \cite{van2005single}.